sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 }
 ```

-After polling some stats for a while, I saw auto scale trigger after sometime.
+After polling some stats for a while, I saw auto scale trigger after some time.
 Yey!!
 In this case, it scaled the app to 4 replicas based on the numbers found on stackdriver.

 ```
 $ kubectl get hpa